Zacholme7/PoolSync/README.md

 - Implement rate limiting to make it possible to sync on free public endpoints
 - Add option to use DB directly for sync.

+## Acknowledgment
+Took a ton of inspiration from [amm-rs](https://github.com/darkforestry/amms-rs).
+Make sure to check them out, super great work there! :)